lorenzozanolin/garbledCircuit/README.md

 NOTE: parties can be "alice" or "bob"
 ```

 Now, for each party, you must enter the set of integers involved in the sum.
+Cardinality of the sets is unbounded; keep in mind that the sum of each set must be smaller than 256.

 | <img src="src/images/tutorial.gif"> |
 |:--:|